-(Yellow) Illuminated when there is a fault on the monitored Main or Reserve activation circuits e.g. S/C or O/C.
+FAULT (Yellow) Illuminated when there is a fault on the monitored Main or Reserve activation circuits e.g. S/C or O/C.

-(Yellow) Illuminated when the low pressure switch is activated.
+AGENT LOW PRESSURE (Yellow) Illuminated when the low pressure switch is activated.
 This indicates a leakage at the agent cylinder.
 The low pressure switch is a separate switch.

-TRIGGER ZONE ISOLATED isolated.
+TRIGGER ZONE

-(Yellow) Illuminated when any of the programmed trigger zones on the FACP are
+ISOLATED (Yellow) Illuminated when any of the programmed trigger zones on the FACP are isolated.

-COMMON FAULT.
+COMMON FAULT